platformatic/platformatic/docs/db/authorization/strategies.md

 When a JSON Web Token is included in a request to Platformatic DB, it retrieves the correct public key from `https:/ISSUER_DOMAIN/.well-known/jwks.json` and uses it to verify the JWT signature.
-The token carries all the informations, like the `kid`, which is the key id used to sign the token itself, so no other configuration is required.
+The token carries all the information, like the `kid`, which is the key id used to sign the token itself, so no other configuration is required.

 JWKS can be enabled without any options: